charljvv/breaktimer/README.md

 and add the following line at the bottom of this file:
 `@reboot /usr/bin/python ~/breakmeupscotty.py`

+Replace `/usr/bin/python` with your path to python and `~/breaktimer/breakmupscotty.py` with the path to the repo/breakmeupscotty.py

 This will run the script on startup of the pi.
 Have a look at [http://www.cronmaker.com/](cron maker) if you want to customize the frequency of the script running.
 Cron setup is out of scope for this project.